Sostenibilità

 More and more companies are integrating ESG metrics into their strategy, not just to comply with regulations like CSRD or EINF, but to access sustainable financing, attract investors, and strengthen their market position.

-Standards like ISO 14067 or PAS 2050 set the criteria for measuring a product’s carbon footprint.
+Standards like ISO 14067 or PAS 2050 set the criteria for measuring a product’s decarbonization and carbon footprint.
 But the key is not just compliance, it's leveraging ESG data to generate value and stand out.

 It’s not just about avoiding penalties, but about leading in a market where sustainability is already a competitive factor.